-Requirements for a major in Public History: PUHI 2103, PUHI 3103, PUHI 3203, six hours among PUHI 4703-4793, six hours of Public History Practicum, and SSCI 4601.
+Requirements for a major in Public History: PUHI 2103, PUHI 3103, PUHI 3203, six hours among PUHI 4703-4793, six hours of Public History Practicum, SSCI 4601, and PUHI 4931.
 The final Public History Practicum requires the completion of a Sutton School-approved portfolio depicting at least five, varied, successfully disseminated public-history projects.
 Further, the major requires CORE 2243, HIST 2003 or 2013 (meets CORE Civic Engagement requirement), HIST 2023, and four additional department-approved, 3-hour, Jr/Sr. HIST courses of which at least one must be non-US.
-Additionally, the Sutton School requires that public history graduates complete nine hours chosen from among GEOG 1003, PSCI 2023, PSCI 3063, PSYC 1013, PSYC 3013, or SOCI 2053.
+Additionally, the Sutton School requires that public history graduates complete nine hours chosen from among GEOG 1003, PSCI 3063, SOCI 2053, BUAD 1033, MGMT 3043, COMM 2023, COMM 2043, COMM 3543, and ENGL 3013.
 Though the Public History major requires no minor, we encourage students to consider a second major in History or a minor in Political Science or Sociology or a minor among the schools of business, fine arts, or humanities.